FabEdge/fabedge/docs/troubleshooting-guide.md

 ```

-## Confirm FabEdge service is normal
+## Verify FabEdge is normal

-If the FabEdge service is abnormal, check related logs.
+If the FabEdge service is abnormal, check the pod logs.

 ```shell
 # Execute on master node, use the correct pod name.